-A subprime mortgage also called a subprime loan, is designed for borrowers that do not have a high credit score.
-Subprime mortgages have become more common due to an increase in the number of people that have credit issues.
+A subprime mortgage also called a subprime loan, is designed for borrowers who do not have a high credit score.
+Subprime mortgages have become more common due to an increase in the number of people who have credit issues.
 Canadian government initiatives to reduce mortgage debt have also forced many homeowners to seek subprime mortgages.
 Ontario is now the largest market in Canada for subprime loans.

 Subprime Lending Approval Criteria